hasura/ndc-open-api-lambda/docs/documentation.md

 - interfaces
 - classes

-This will ensure that the statements marked with `@save` are not overwritten and the saved statements will be added if missing in the newly generated `functions.ts`
+This will ensure that the statements marked with `@save` are not overwritten and the saved statements will be added if missing in the newly generated `functions.ts` or the `apt.ts` file

 Example